Motorbike Accident Claim

 First, ensure everyone receives immediate medical attention if necessary.
 Even if you have only suffered a minor injury, we recommend you present yourself at the nearest A&E or meet with your GP.
 Even if you feel okay immediately after the incident, a minor injury may become more serious.

-Collect any information which may be relevant to the accident and any future claim
+2. Collect any information relevant to the accident and any future claim

 Such information could include:

 - Details of everyone involved in the accident, particularly any drivers, including name, address, contact information, vehicle registration number and insurance information

 - Contact details of any emergency service workers who attend the incident